CHARTER OF THE CITY OF WALDPORT, OREGON

 The Recorder shall serve ex officio as Clerk of the Council, attend all its meetings unless excused therefrom by the Council, keep an accurate record of its proceedings, and sign all orders on the treasury.
 In the Recorder's absence from a Council meeting, the Mayor shall appoint a Clerk of the Council Pro Tem, who, while acting in that capacity, shall have all the authority and duties of the Recorder.

-Chapter V Powers (click to show/hide)
+Chapter VI Elections (click to show/hide)

 Section 24 Regular Elections